draddo11/100-days-of-code/r2-log.md

 ## R2D51
 started off my weekend project by checking out the free hosting by 00webhost will continue to work o it with wordpress

+## R2D52
+Saw a video on the next features of javascipt and watched a bit of video on typescript